airyLvat/airyLvat.github.io/_posts/2022-12-9-tray-Trinity.md

 ---
 layout: post
-title: How do I defend the Trinity?
+title: Tell me about the Trinity
 author: tray
 ---